aldolat/posts-in-sidebar/README.md

 ### 1.28

 This upgrade will check if the "NULL" string exists in certain variables and convert it to an empty value.
-After upgrading, the user must save every widgets of this plugin.
+After upgrading, the user must save every widget of this plugin.

 ### 1.27